Is Bluetooth Safe? How Bluetooth Hacking Happens and How to Prevent It

 Bluebugging

-Bluebugging is known throughout the security community to be one of the more damaging Bluetooth attacks, as it allows hackers to take complete control of a device once successful.
-In this attack, hackers will create a secret Bluetooth connection — a backdoor of sorts — with the target device, the same way one might bug a phone.
+Bluebugging is known throughout the security community as one of the more damaging Bluetooth attacks.
+Once successful, it allows hackers to take complete control of a device.
+In this attack, hackers create a secret Bluetooth connection — a backdoor of sorts — with the target device, the same way one might bug a phone.

 Once this connection is established, hackers can access sensitive information, listen in on and make phone calls, reply to text messages, and even impersonate the victim on banking apps — all without alerting the owner.